hum/peep/README.md

 <p align="center"><img src="https://cdn.discordapp.com/emojis/653488219840708608.gif?v=1"/></p>

 ------------------------------------------------------------------------------------------
+**WORK IN PROGRESS - DOES NOT WORK YET**

 A super easy to use CLI tool to find available domain TLDs with a specific domain name.

-#### Currently fully supported: 152

 ### TODO:
   - [ ] Make the CLI output pretty